snystrom/cmdfun/README.md

 For the most part, the [purrr](https://purrr.tidyverse.org/) library is the most useful toolkit for operations on list objects.

-`cmdr` provides additional helper functions to handle common manipulations.
+`cmdfun` provides additional helper functions to handle common manipulations.

 `cmd_list_drop` operates on flag lists to drop all entries corresponding